j-crespo/p-and-e-final-project-fall-2017/README.md

 NB: You might find useful the [sample proposal](https://github.com/zamfi/cca-programming-electronics-fall-2017/blob/master/hw/sample-proposal.md) useful in completing this assignment!

-# Your Project Title Here
+# IOT Ambient Weather Station

 An IOT weather weather station that reacts to for basic weather events and prompts with a color.